dgraph-io/dgraph-docs/content/enterprise-features/audit-logs.md

 ## Audit log files

 All audit logs are in JSON format.
-Dgraph has a "rolling-file" policy for audit logs, where the current log file is used until it reaches 100MB, and then is replaced by another current audit log file.
-Older audit log files are retained for a maximum of 10 days.
+Dgraph has a "rolling-file" policy for audit logs, where the current log file is used until it reaches a configurable size (default: 100MB), and then is replaced by another current audit log file.
+Older audit log files are retained for a configurable number of days (default: 10 days).

 ## Enable audit logging

-You can enable audit logging on a Dgraph Alpha or Dgraph Zero node by using the `--audit` flag to specify a directory where audit logs should be stored.
+You can enable audit logging on a Dgraph Alpha or Dgraph Zero node by using the `--audit` flag to specify semicolon-separated options for audit logging.
 When you enable audit logging, a few options are available for you to configure:

 * `compress=true` tells Dgraph to use compression on older audit log files
+* `days=20` tells Dgraph to retain older audit logs for 20 days, rather than the default of 10 days
+* `dir=/path/to/audit/logs` tells Dgraph which path to use for storing audit logs
 * `encrypt_file=/encryption/key/path` tells Dgraph to encrypt older log files with the specified key
+* `size=200` tells Dgraph to store audit logs in 200 MB files,  rather than the default of 100 MB files

 You can see how to use these options in the example commands below.